OctopusDeploy/Calamari/README.md

 4. Now when you run a deployment it will use your debug build.

 #### Benefits:
-- Extremely fast iteration, you don’t need to stop server between Calamari builds.
+- Extremely fast iteration, you don’t need to stop the server between Calamari builds.
 - It does not exercise the full deployment functionality of checking calamari versions etc (most of the time, this does not matter).

 #### Drawbacks: